MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 ## Integrate your code with Teams

 For your page to display in Teams, you must include the [Microsoft Teams JavaScript client library](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true) and include a call to `app.initialize()` after your page loads.

-> [!NOTE]
-> It takes close to 24-48 hours for any content or UI changes to reflect in the tab app due to cache.
+It takes close to 24-48 hours for any content or UI changes to reflect in the tab app due to cache.

 The following code provides an example of how your page and the Teams client communicate: